Gotos/Chocobot/README.md

 ## Quick install

-Get ruby (tested with 2.1.2).
+Get ruby (tested with 2.0).
 Install data_mapper via Rubygems ('gem install data_mapper') and DataMappers adapter for the database you'd like to use, e.g. 'gem install dm-sqlite-adapter'.

 ## Install for non-programmers

 Install Ruby.
-Chocobot has been tested with Version 2.1.2 and should work with any newer version and possibly some older ones.
+Chocobot has been tested with Version 2.0 and should work with any newer version and possibly some older ones.
 If you need held, you might want to take a look at [Ruby's Installationguide](https://www.ruby-lang.org/en/installation/).
-You should make sure to check "Add Ruby executables to your PATH", if you're using a windows installer.
 Bring up a command line and enter "gem install data_mapper" - this might take some time to complete.
 Afterwards type "gem install dm-sqlite-adapter", if you don't want to use another database - if you don't know, what this means, don't worry, it's not important for using Chocobot.
+Now everything Chocobot needs is installed.

+### Install for windows-users.

+Install Ruby from [rubyinstaller.org](http://rubyinstaller.org/downloads/).
+Make sure to get a Version 2.0 or higher and not the x64-version, even if you're running an x64-machine.
+Chocobot has been tested with Version 2.0 and should work with any newer version and possibly some older ones.
+If you need held, you might want to take a look at [Ruby's Installationguide](https://www.ruby-lang.org/en/installation/).
+You should make sure to check "Add Ruby executables to your PATH" and "Associate .rb and .rbw-files with ruby".
+Next, you need to download SQLite.
+Go to [the SQLite website](https://www.sqlite.org/download.html) and download the zip-file with dlls for Windows (win32).
+Extract the files in the zip to C:\Windows\system32.
+Now, open up a command line.
+It might be called command line for ruby, if you are using Windows 8.
+Type "gem install sqlite3".
+This will take some time.
+Afterwards type "gem install data_mapper" and thereafter "gem install dm-sqlite-adapter".
 Now everything Chocobot needs is installed.

 ## Configure Chocobot